tre3x/TRexBot/README.md

 ## TRexBot
 This is an automated bot which can play your favourite offline TRex game!

-This code uses libraries like pyautogui,PIL to grab your on screen data and manipulate to control your TRex!
+This code uses libraries like pyautogui,PIL to grab your on screen data and manipulate to control your TRex.

-## To donate and support the open source project, tap on the sponsor button.

 Instructions:
 1.You can play it by visiting an online website like http://www.trex-game.skipser.com/